-Our biodefense business has generated net income for each of the last three fiscal years.
-However, in our commercial business, we have not received approval to market any of our product candidates and, to date, have received no product sales revenues.
-Our only sources of revenue in our commercial business are development grant funding and an upfront license fee and additional payments for development work under a collaboration agreement with Sanofi Pasteur.
-As a result, our commercial business has incurred a net loss for each of the last three fiscal years.
+Our biodefense business has generated net income for each of the last three fiscal years and for the three months ended March 31, 2008.
+Our commercial business has generated revenue through development grant funding and an upfront license fee and additional payments for development work under a collaboration agreement with Sanofi Pasteur.
+None of our commercial product candidates have received marketing approval and, therefore, have not generated any product sales revenues.
+As a result, our commercial business has incurred a net loss for each of the last three fiscal years and for the three months ended March 31, 2008.